JosephLahiru/bookstore-api/README.md

 ## Setup

-Clone the repository and run `npm i`.
+1. Clone the repository and run `npm i`.
+2. Now Change the name of example.env to .env.

 ## Running the Application